 Mental Health vs. Your Job: Should You Quit?

 So, there we have it; my top six ways of reducing workplace stress.
 It’s certainly clear that exercise is one of the keys to improving your overall health and wellbeing, including tackling stressful times.
+If you know someone who’s struggling with workplace stress, it’s important to know how to talk to them and what to say to be a positive support source in their life.

 That said, if you’ve exhausted every avenue, be it exercise, legal, or otherwise, quitting your job is your next step.
 No workplace or job role is worth sticking around for if your mental health is at risk.
 Don’t suffer in silence.